erebus-attack/Bitcoin-Emulator/README.md

 The entire configuration is set in `cfg.py`.

+By default, the emulation runs for 381 days and the attack begins at day 30.

 ## Data prerequisites
 Our emulation scenario includes an adversary AS (`attacker_as`) mounting the attack against a victim (`victim_as`).
 The victim AS denotes the AS network that the target victim node is connected to.